AliviaK/recipeSharing/reflections.md

 its first table, the User table.
 I annotated the User class to connect to the User table in the database, and borrowing the jsps and SearchUser class from the user search assignment I conducted a successful search of the fake data I plugged into my table, and confirmed that the dao is working properly.
 I finished the week with creating a test database so that I was no longer messing with the data in my regular schema.
-I achieved full CRUD coverage.
+I achieved full CRUD coverage for User.

+### Week 5
+#### Week of 9/27:

+Tasks Accomplished:
++ Change Log4J2 output location